 The U.S. Department of Labor predicts that computing jobs will be among the fastest-growing and highest-paying over the next decade.
 Jobs in computing provide the opportunity to do meaningful work, to collaborate with other creative people, and to work in diverse industries.
 Yet, women account for less than 20% of the workforce in computing careers.
-This event, in partnership with DePaul School of Computing and Digital Media (CDM) faculty, will focus on young women to provide information about the 10 undergraduate degree programs offered in the School of Computing at DePaul, each of which lead to diverse jobs in computing.
-High school girls will hear from a panel of students about what it’s like to be a student in the School of Computing, participate in an activity in the Idea Realization Lab, and tour the state-of-the art facilities in CDM.
+This event, in partnership with DePaul School of Computing and Digital Media (CDM) faculty, focused on young women and provided information about the 10 undergraduate degree programs offered in the School of Computing at DePaul, each of which lead to diverse jobs in computing.
+High school girls learned from a panel of students about what it’s like to be a student in the School of Computing, participated in an activity in the Idea Realization Lab, and toured the state-of-the art facilities in CDM.
 See the event flyer: Women in Computing Event flyer.pdf